Rose Wilder Lane: Literary collaboration

 Lane's role in her mother's Little House book series has remained unclear.
 Her parents had invested with her broker upon her advice and when the market crashed the Wilders found themselves in difficult times.
-Lane came to the farm at 46 years old, divorced and childless, with minimal finances to keep her afloat.
+Lane returned to live on the farm at 46 years old, with minimal finances to keep her afloat.

 In late 1930, Lane's mother approached her with a rough, first-person narrative manuscript outlining her hardscrabble pioneer childhood, Pioneer Girl.
 Lane took notice and started using her connections in the publishing world.
 Despite Lane's efforts to market Pioneer Girl through her publishing connections, the manuscript was rejected time and again.
 One editor recommended writing a novel for children out of the beginning.
 Wilder and Lane worked on the idea and the result was Little House in the Big Woods.
 Accepted for publishing by Harper and Brothers in late 1931, then hitting the shelves in 1932, the book's success resulted in the decision to continue the series, following young Laura into young adulthood.
 The First Four Years was discovered as a manuscript after Lane's death in 1968.
 Wilder had written the manuscript about the first four years of her marriage and the struggles of the frontier, but she never had intended for it to be published.
 However, in 1971 it became the ninth volume in the Little House series.